bollu/lz/README.md

 ```

 - See that it never gave me `forcifying user: |%1 = ...|` even though it clearly uses `%arg0`!
 What's going on?!
+- Fix worker/wrapper bugs so that I can worker/wrapper the example code at "ackermann-ought-to-be-output.mlir"